ARMmbed/mbed-connect-2018-lorawan/README.md

 1. Building IoT devices with [Arm Mbed OS](https://os.mbed.com/).
 1. Hooking up a thermistor to a development board.
 1. Connecting your device to [The Things Network](https://www.thethingsnetwork.org/) using LoRaWAN.
-1. Data visualization of particle sensors.
+1. Data visualization of temperature sensors.

 In case you're stuck this document will help you get back on track.
 If you're a fast learner, there are 'extra credit'-assignments at the end of each section.
 Please help your neighbours as well :-)